 Favourites authors to read are Anne Radcliffe, Sue Grafton, Ouyang Yu, Stephen King, Patricia Cornwell, Jane Austen, Kazuo Ishiguro, Sarah Waters, Oscar Wilde, Virginia Woolf, and Eileen Myles.

 Sam Wren has a Chinese and European background and has a particular love of Chinese diaspora narrative and characters.
-They also specialise in sensitivity reading themes related to mixed-race characters, LGBTIQ characters, chronic illness, and Deaf culture.
+They also specialize in sensitivity reading themes related to mixed-race characters, LGBTIQ characters, chronic illness, and Deaf culture.

 Shari is a literary scholar with a double major in Literature and Linguistics.
-When she isn’t studying, she’s doing casual lecturing work on the side.

-Shari has a knack for ironing out an awkward dialogue exchange or feeling for when the flow of a novel isn’t quite coming together.
+Shari has a knack for ironing out that awkward dialogue or feeling for when the flow of a novel isn’t quite coming together.
 She enjoys tweaking language to improve its aesthetic qualities, making for a more enjoyable read.
 Her background in Linguistics also spills over into speech development and learning, making her the perfect candidate to beta read children’s books, or to help you create robust and believable young characters that jump off the page.

 Shari has a particular interest in constructed languages like J.R.R Tolkien’s Quenya and Sindarin, Marten’s Dothraki and Peter Hawkins’ Oddle Poddle from beloved children’s show Bill & Ben (Flower Pot Men).
-She makes the perfect addition to fantasy language and world building in any text.
+She makes the perfect addition to fantasy language and world-building in any text.

 Her favourite authors include J.R.R Tolkien, Tim Winton, Leonard Cohen, Henry Rollins, Jim Morrison, Allen Ginsberg, Kathleen Kemarre Wallace, Alison Whittaker, A.A Milne, C.S Lewis, Gertrude Stein, and Dylan Thomas.